Data Types and Operators in Tableau

 -

-- Latitude: Represents the latitude coordinate.
+- Latitude: This data type represents the latitude coordinate.

-- Longitude: Represents the longitude coordinate.
+- Longitude: This data type represents the longitude coordinate.

 - Geographic Role: Tableau provides specific geographic roles for geographic data, such as country, state, city, etc.